youpy/netprint/README.md

 # Netprint

-A library to upload file to netprint(https://www.printing.ne.jp/)
+A library to use netprint(https://www.printing.ne.jp/)

 ## Installation